bkranendonk/OpenStack-Docs/_posts/network/2023-12-19-create-a-byoip-network.md

 ### Delete the network
-- To delete the network, the network gateway needs to be disconnected first
+**Step 1**: To delete the network, the network gateway needs to be disconnected first
-- Delete all ports connected to the network
+* Delete all ports connected to the network
-- This can be done by removing ports from instances, or by removing instances
-- Within Horizon, go to networks > network > "Your rented network" > subnets
-- Edit every subnet and select "Disable Gateway"
+* This can be done by removing ports from instances, or by removing instances **Step 2** Within Horizon, go to networks > network > "Your rented network" > subnets **Step 3** Edit every subnet and select "Disable Gateway"
-- Within several seconds, but at most 5 minutes, your subnet will be disconnected
-- Delete the subnets
+* Within several seconds, but at most 5 minutes, your subnet will be disconnected **Step 4** Delete the subnets